armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/file-structure-concepts.md

     </div>
 ….
 ```

-There are four code references in the above snippet.
+In the above snippet, there are four code references.
 In this example, we have a header, some text and then a button that act as a link.
 Let's see what each one is and how it correlates with the UI.

 1. `{{ .page.Title }}`.
 This is the `Title` input in the form UI (Screenshot #1)
 1. `{{ .blocks.HeaderDescription.Content }}`.
 This is the `HeaderDescription` input in the form UI (Screenshot #2)